ShivStrider/ENSE352/Project - Mastermind/Readme.md

 ## Files

 - `main.c` - The game code
+- `main.h` - Header file with defines and function prototypes
 - `stm32f103rb.h` - Register definitions for the microcontroller
 - `README.md` - This file